visciang/mbs/README.md

 With MBS you can easly define the toolchains to build / deploy the different type of software components in you mono-repo and express the **dependency graph** among them (DAG), to consistently build only what's really changed (**checksum** based) and **cache** the results, a radically different approach to "git trigger based" pipeline services.

-This will give you highly **parallelized** and fast builds for free that can consistenly run on your dev machine (exactly like your CI runner) without any need for specific software installed but only docker and your mono-repo.
+This will give you **parallelized** fast builds for free that can consistenly run on your dev machine (exactly like your CI runner) without any need for specific software installed but only docker and your mono-repo.

-The user experience we aim to is to give you a (meta) build system that let you properly work in a mono-repo that you feel like a modular monolith, but is built and deployed like a service oriented solution.
+The user experience we aim to is a (meta) build system that let you properly work in a mono-repo that you feel like a modular monolith, but is built and deployed like a service oriented solution.

 **TODO** explain that:
 the system scales well, but: vertical build scalability, the git repo should fit in the dev machine